AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Real-life example:

 Google Health is conducting a study with Northwestern Medicine to assess the effectiveness of AI in breast cancer screening.
 The AI model flags high-risk mammograms for immediate radiologist review, potentially speeding up diagnosis.
-Women flagged by AI may receive same-day additional imaging which is expected to shorten the typical waiting period.
+Women flagged by AI may receive same-day additional imaging, which is expected to shorten the typical waiting period.

 How does generative AI work in healthcare?

-Generative AI, also known as generative artificial intelligence, is a type of AI that is focused on generating new content or to create synthetic data in the form of text, images, or other forms of media.
 Generative AI algorithms use deep learning techniques/machine learning models to learn from large amounts of data and generate new content similar to the input data.

 Generative AI in healthcare works by using advanced AI models, such as large language models and foundation models, trained on extensive datasets from electronic health records (EHRs), medical images, and other clinical data.